Angular Template Driven Forms example

 Once, we have a form with few form elements, the angular automatically converts it into a Template-driven form.
 This is done by the ngForm directive.

 The ngForm directive is what makes the Angular template-driven forms work.
-But we do not need to add it explicitly.
-Angular adds it automatically
+But we do not need to do anything explicitly.

 When we include FormsModule, the Angular is going to look out for any <form> tag in our HTML template.
-Angular does this via ngForm directive. ngForm directive automatically detects the <form> tag and automatically binds to it.
+The ngForm directive automatically detects the <form> tag and automatically binds to it.
 You do not have to do anything on your part to invoke and bind the ngForm directive.

 The ngForm does the following